Op-ed: the Georgian-Abkhaz dead-end

-Has the Georgian law on occupied territories worked out in Russia’s favour?
+The Georgian law on occupied territories in regard to Abkhazia

 Of course, we must admit that there have been a lot of proverbial carrots to compensate for the use of the whip – but these carrots, of which the only benefit was free health care for Abkhazians at Georgian clinics – pursues one aim only, and that is to regain the hearts and minds of the Abkhazians and force them to turn away from Russia.